neurobioinfo/Ensemblux/README.md

 ### Demultiplexing pooled cells _with_ prior genotype information
 ```
 ## Define the paths to Ensemblex and the working directory
-Ensemblux_HOME=/path/to/ensemblux.pip
+ensemblex_HOME=/path/to/ensemblex.pip
-Ensemblux_PWD=/path/to/working_directory
+ensemblex_PWD=/path/to/working_directory

 ## Compute ensemble classification
-bash $Ensemblux_HOME/launch_ensemblux.sh -d $Ensemblux_PWD --step ensembluxing
+bash $ensemblex_HOME/launch_ensemblex.sh -d $ensemblex_PWD --step ensemblexing
 ```
 ### Demultiplexing pooled cells _without_ prior genotype information
 ```
 ## Define the paths to Ensemblex and the working directory
-Ensemblux_HOME=/path/to/ensemblux.pip
+ensemblex_HOME=/path/to/ensemblex.pip
-Ensemblux_PWD=/path/to/working_directory
+ensemblex_PWD=/path/to/working_directory

 ## Compute ensemble classification
-bash $Ensemblux_HOME/launch_ensemblux.sh -d $Ensemblux_PWD --step ensembluxing
+bash $ensemblex_HOME/launch_ensemblex.sh -d $ensemblex_PWD --step ensemblexing
 ```

 ---
 #### Contributing
 Any contributions or suggestions for improving the scRNAbox pipeline are welcomed and appreciated.
-If you encounter any issues, please open an issue in the [GitHub repository](https://github.com/neurobioinfo/ensemblux).
+If you encounter any issues, please open an issue in the [GitHub repository](https://github.com/neurobioinfo/ensemblex).
 Alternatively, you are welcomed to email the developers directly; for any questions please contact Michael Fiorini: michael.fiorini@mail.mcgill.ca

 #### Changelog
-Every release is documented on the [GitHub Releases page](https://github.com/neurobioinfo/ensemblux/releases).
+Every release is documented on the [GitHub Releases page](https://github.com/neurobioinfo/ensemblex/releases).

 #### License
 This project is licensed under the MIT License.